Why Every Chore App You've Tried Has Failed (And What Actually Works Instead)

 Look for a system that handles the noticing.
 It should anticipate recurring needs through pattern recognition and auto-scheduling, not just record what you already remembered to type in.

 Look for a system that handles the reminding.
-Automated, impersonal notifications should replace one partner having to ask the other.
+Automated, impersonal notifications should replace one partner asking the other.
 "The app says it's due" is fundamentally different from "I noticed you haven't done it."

 Look for a system that is truly shared.
 Both partners need equal visibility, equal access, and equal ability to act.
 If one person administers the system, the cognitive load has just moved, not shrunk.